michaelschwob/DPMwTPS/README.md

 ## Data

 `Mosquito_Count_iter.csv`
-Mosquito count data for several species at several locations.
-Used in the NEON case study.
+A subset of the mosquito count data collected by NEON.

 `Weather_iter.csv`
-Weather data for all sites listed in `Mosquito_Count_iter.csv` throughout the study period.
+Weather data obtained from Oregon PRISM for all sites listed in `Mosquito_Count_iter.csv` throughout the study period.
 Used in the simulated and NEON case studies.